Outdoor Programs, Trails & Open Space

 Check out our seasonal hikes such as Holiday S'mores, Thanksgiving Nature Crafts Spooky S'mores, St. Patrick’s Day S'mores, Sunset with Your Sweetheart Hike, Wildflower Hike, Dinosaur Dig, and more!

-The Outdoor Unit offers classes ranging from fitness, photography, and geocaching (see section below for more geocaching details) to hiking with your dogs, plus programs for children.
+The Outdoor Unit offers classes for all ages, ranging from fitness, photography, and geocaching (see section below for more geocaching details) to hiking with your dogs.

 Custom Hike Program

 Take advantage of our Custom Hike Program.
 We can tailor hikes to meet your group's specific needs.
 Examples of custom programs we can offer include s'more hikes, nature hikes, map and compass, wilderness survival, animal tracking, birding, geocaching, and more!

 For more information on our Custom Hike Program, please contact our Outdoor Unit at 805-495-2163 or email@example.com

 Trails & Open Space

 March 21, 2023 – Open space and trails are CLOSED today due to rain resulting in wet and muddy conditions.
 Remember, if you leave tracks, turn back.
 Thank you!

 March 2, 2023 - A portion of Lizard Rock Trail will be closed due to construction activities from Monday, March 6 through early April.
 The affected portion is between the Lizard Rock Trail junction near the Hill Canyon Treatment Plant and the Skunk Hollow picnic area.
 Please detour accordingly.

 Bicycle information, such as BikeSafe, maps, and other popular links, is a City of Thousand Oaks Public Works function.